 Gluten-free - if you want to make this recipe gluten-free, simply replace the flour with gluten-free flour.

-Dairy-free- you can make this cupcake recipe dairy-free by replacing the butter with vegan butter and replacing the filling with vegan banana pudding and topping these with vegan whipped cream.
+Dairy-free- you can make this cupcake recipe dairy-free by replacing the butter with vegan butter replacing the filling with vegan banana pudding and topping these with vegan whipped cream.

 Variations